Every year brings new innovations and opportunities for entrepreneurs as consumer tastes and preferences evolve.

 - Self-storage.
 Purchasing self-storage facilities allows business owners to capitalize on the need for storage space, especially in metro areas where living space is at a premium.
 The minimalism movement means many people are making do with less stuff in their everyday lives.
 However, there is still a need among many to hold onto items with sentimental value or that simply do not fit in smaller apartments and houses.

-At Benetrends, we help entrepreneurs make their business ideas a reality.
+Regardless of the industry you choose or the location of your business, Benetrends can help make your entrepreneurial dreams become a reality.
 We work closely with small business owners to use a unique business structure that leverages existing 401(k) or IRA funds to fuel business ideas.

 With Benetrends’ help, companies can establish themselves as C corporations and transfer existing retirement assets to the new company without tax or early withdrawal penalties.
 The process allows for entrepreneurs to access needed funds in a matter of days, not the weeks or months needed with traditional lenders.